 - In this second login box, you should again provide your full BU login name in the form email@example.com (don’t omit the “@bu.edu”), and this time also enter your BU Kerberos password – the password you normally use to read your e-mail.

 - You should now be logged in.
 To ensure that your account profile and BU OneDrive are successfully initialized, either:

-- Click on the App Launcher — the square formed by nine dots to look like a waffle, in the upper left corner, just to the left of the words “Office 365” – and, from the dropdown menu that appears, click on the OneDrive tile.
+- Click on the App Launcher — the square formed by nine dots to look like a waffle, in the upper left corner, just to the left of the words “Boston University” — and, from the dropdown menu that appears, click on the OneDrive tile.
 If you don’t see the OneDrive tile, click on All Apps.
 Or,

 - If you were given a URL for a specific SharePoint site, you can now enter that to go directly to that site.
 In subsequent logins, you can use any browser and start just by entering that URL; you will be prompted to authenticate as above, then taken directly to the site you specified.

-- You should not need to use Boston University’s Virtual Private Network (VPN) in conjunction with Office 365 when connecting from outside the campus network.
-However, we have seen a few cases where router firmware was not up to date and connecting through the VPN resolved the issue.
+- You should not need to use Boston University’s Virtual Private Network (VPN) in conjunction with Microsoft 365 when connecting from outside the campus network.
+However, we have seen a few cases where a individual’s router firmware was not up to date and connecting through the VPN resolved the issue.
 If you’re off campus and having trouble (e.g., if the bar at the top of the page doesn’t display correctly), it’s worth trying the VPN to see if that resolves your issue.